 3. UE checks whether any trigger conditions are met, to initiate delivery mode switch request.

-NOTE 2: The trigger conditions may be (but not limited to) UE MBS subscription changes, QoS requirements for multicast session, handover or reselection to target RAN supporting or not supporting MBS, user switching MBS application to view multicast channel/content, user switching off the MBS application to stop multicast session, or any other policy exceptions.
+NOTE 2: The trigger conditions may be (but not limited to) UE MBS subscription changes, application level trigger, coverage trigger, coverage changes, network notifications, QoS requirements for multicast session, handover or reselection to target RAN supporting or not supporting MBS, user switching MBS application to view multicast channel/content, user switching off the MBS application to stop multicast session, or any other policy exceptions.

 4. UE sends Multicast Session Start/Stop request to UPF for current TMGI, Session ID and SUPI on user plane.